imballinst/oas-typescript/docs/docs/nodejs-server-stubs/adapters/00-koa.md

 ## Create a server file

 The CLI does not automatically generate a server file, so you will need you create it yourselves.
-You could create a file, say, `server.ts` outside of the `output` folder.
+You could create a file, say, `server.ts` inside of the `output` folder.

 <!--SNIPSTART generated-server-->